WWE News: Big Show Reveals The Next Breakout Star In WWE

-For more than two decades, Big Show has been one of the largest and most influential superstars in all of professional wrestling and understandably so.
+For more than two decades, Big Show has been one of the largest and most influential superstars in all of professional wrestling, and understandably so.
 When it comes to him expressing his opinion about something, people are going to listen because he knows what he is talking about.
 Most recently, Big Show made his feelings known about different talents in WWE and he even revealed his choice for the next breakout star in the company.

 Despite reports circulating for the last year that Big Show was going to retire from the wrestling ring, he hasn’t actually put the boots up yet.
 He’s been dealing with some injuries as of late, but he’s in tremendous shape and will likely be back in the ring for WWE before too long.